cookiescrumbs/ui-api-test-framework/README.md

 You'll find a feature file in the root of the project that outlines the scenarios that have been tested.
 This file is written in Gherkin but you'll find no cucmber 🥒  steps in the tests.

 I've used the Gherkin syntax to outline the acceptance critera.
-I find that it can be a good tool for defining the requirements of a new feature ideally in
+I find that it can be a good tool for defining the requirements of a new feature ideally in a
 [3 Amigos session](https://www.agilealliance.org/glossary/three-amigos/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'three*20amigos))~searchTerm~'~sort~false~sortDirection~'asc~page~1)) 🧟‍♀️  🧙🏻‍♀️ 🦹🏻‍♀️